-- 9 Electoral law is complex, voluminous and fragmented.
-After 1997, many more types of election and local referendums were created, while recourse to national referendums grew.
-Each type of election or referendum is generally governed by its bespoke legislation.
-We describe this feature of the legislative framework as "election-specificity". - 10 More than 17 statutes and some 30 pieces of secondary legislation govern the area of electoral law that is considered by this reform project.
-Some of their content is repeated, almost word for word, from the "classical" law which is contained in the Representation of the People Act 1983 ("the 1983 Act"), which governs UK Parliamentary elections and some aspects of local government elections in England, Wales and Scotland. - 11 All of the newly created elections use a voting system other than first past the post, for which the classical law contained in the 1983 Act was designed.
+- 2.1 Electoral law is complex, voluminous and fragmented.
+After 1999 many more types of election and local referendums were created, while recourse to national referendums grew.
+Secondary legislation providing for a further species of election, the combined authority mayoral election, was passed after the publication of our interim report.
+Each type of election or referendum is generally governed by its own bespoke legislation.
+We describe this framework of bespoke legislation as "election-specific". - 2.2 More than 25 statutes and many more pieces of secondary legislation govern the area of electoral law that is considered by this reform project.
+Some of their content is repeated, almost word for word, from the "classical" law which is contained in the Representation of the People Act 1983 ("the 1983 Act"), which governs UK Parliamentary elections and some aspects of local government elections in England, Wales and Scotland. - 2.3 All of the newly created elections use a voting system other than first past the post, for which the classical law contained in the 1983 Act was designed.
 Accordingly, some of the classical law had to be adapted to account for the different voting system.
 We call efforts to adapt a classical rule to a new voting system "transpositions".
 These have not been consistent, even for elections which use the same voting system.
-This greatly contributes to the problems of volume and complexity.

-- 12 This poses problems not only for those consulting the law, but also for implementing new or changed policies.
+This greatly contributes to the problems of volume and complexity. - 2.4 It poses problems not only for those consulting the law, but also for implementing new or changed policies.
 Introducing a new election requires replicating every aspect of the existing electoral law, while introducing new policy requires many different pieces of legislation for each election type.
 This is undesirable when, in fact, a large number of rules are shared by all elections.
-It is not a good and efficient use of Government and Parliamentary resources to draft, and to scrutinise the same change of policy, or new policy, in up to 19 pieces of primary and secondary legislation.
-Nor is it helpful to those who use electoral law to have such a plethora of sources, and the inevitable differences that creep into the detail of electoral administration of particular electoral events. - 13 Our view is that electoral law should be governed by a rational and holistic framework governing all existing elections.
-Any new elections or referendum would be able to make use of the existing electoral law infrastructure, once certain policy decisions are made, such as the franchise to be employed.
-Any changes in electoral policy would require just one instance of legislative amendment, not several.
+It is not a good and efficient use of Government and Parliamentary resources to draft, and to scrutinise the same change of policy, or new policy, in multiple pieces of primary and secondary legislation.
+Nor is it helpful to those who use electoral law to have such a plethora of sources, and the inevitable differences that creep into the detail of electoral administration of particular electoral events. - 2.5 Our view is that electoral law should be governed by a rational and holistic framework governing all existing elections, subject to the devolutionary framework.
+That framework has evolved during the life of this project: the Scottish and Welsh Parliaments have nearly full legislative competence over elections to the Scottish and Welsh Parliaments respectively, as well as local government elections in Scotland and in Wales.6 Some matters remain reserved to the UK Parliament, including certain aspects of the incidence and combination of polls. - 2.6 Such a rational and holistic framework would therefore include a UK Act (governing United Kingdom Parliamentary elections, elections in England and other elections for which legislative competence is reserved), a Scotland-only Act (governing devolved elections in Scotland), and a Wales-only Act (governing devolved elections in Wales).
+Under our proposed scheme any new election - or referendum - would be able to make use of the existing electoral law infrastructure, once certain policy decisions are made, such as the franchise to be employed.
+Any changes in electoral policy would require far fewer legislative amendments.
 Chapter 2 makes two recommendations to that effect which we set out below.
-It is important to note, however, that the approach behind these recommendations underpins recommendations made in other chapters where the election-specific arrangement of electoral law causes particular problems.
-Rationalising the legislative framework is the key reform aim, and will allow a reforming Act to achieve considerable savings in terms of detail and volume of laws on the conduct of elections in chapters 7, 8, 9 (on nominations, polling and the count) and chapter 10 (on the combination of polls, where the current approach introduces significant complexity).